All Episodes

 We're talking life and death.

-The government's in bed with anyone that gives them the most money.
+Government's in bed with anyone that gives them the most money.

-Please welcome Director and Star of What the Health, Kip Anderson.
+Please welcome director and star of What the Health, Kip Anderson.

 Let me just start with the audience reaction.

-From your perspective, how has it been?
+But from your perspective, how has it been?

-It's been incredible, it's been really overwhelming.
+It's been really overwhelming.

 So how do you respond to those critics?